ncsa/Nightingale_real/docs/source/user_guide/accessing.rst

    - Enter a 6-digit password from the **NCSA** entry of your Duo app.

 #.
 Again enter your NCSA password at the prompt.
-You again **won't see your characters** echoed to the screen; just type it blindly.
+Note, the window will not show your password (or placeholder symbols such as asterisks [*]) as you type.

 #.
 You should now be at a prompt that reflects that you are on a Nightingale node.
 You will know this because the prompt (the bottom line in your terminal or SSH window) will contain the name of the machine you are working on, and that should begin with "ng-" for "NightinGale".
 It will look something like this: